-34% of manufacturers have a strategic plan in place.
-36% have started work on a plan.
+37% of manufacturers have a strategic plan in place.
+39% have started work on a plan.
 That is excellent news since transformation and value creation for a company rarely happen by accident.

-However, that also means that 30% of companies have no strategic growth plan.
-15% of those manufacturers indicated that planning is not being considered.
+7% of those manufacturers indicated that planning is not being considered.
 Leaving value creation to chance is a significant missed opportunity.